rfordatascience/tidytuesday/data/2021/2021-09-07/readme.md

 # Formula 1 Races

 The data this week comes from the [Ergast API](https://ergast.com/mrd/db/#csv), which has a CC-BY license.
+H/t to [Sara Stoudt](https://github.com/rfordatascience/tidytuesday/issues/372) for sharing the link to the data by way of [Data is Plural](https://www.data-is-plural.com/archive/2021-08-25-edition/)!

-[FiveThirtyEight](https://fivethirtyeight.com/features/formula-one-racing/) published a nice article on "Who’s The Best Formula One Driver Of All Time?"
+[FiveThirtyEight](https://fivethirtyeight.com/features/formula-one-racing/) published a nice article on "Who’s The Best Formula One Driver Of All Time?".
+While the ELO data is not present in this dataset, you could calculate your own rating or using the [`{elo}`](https://github.com/eheinzen/elo) package to create ELO scores.

 > Complete images of the Ergast database are published shortly after each race under the [Attribution-NonCommercial-ShareAlike 3.0 Unported Licence](http://creativecommons.org/licenses/by-nc-sa/3.0/).